- 08:00 Meet the driver and move to Portovenere

 - 18:00 Arrive at the ship

-The five small villages known as the Cinque Terre (or ‘five lands’), perched in a spectacular position on the Ligurian coast, were once only accessible by sea and are still best seen from the passenger boat that regularly connects them.
-The breath-taking scenery, the quaint pastel-coloured buildings, and the generally laid-back feeling that pervades the villages, have made them one of Italy’s most popular destinations.
+The five small villages known as the Cinque Terre (or ‘five lands’) are perched in a spectacular position on the Ligurian coast; They were once only accessible by sea and are still best seen from the passenger boat that regularly connects them.
+The breath-taking scenery; the quaint pastel-coloured buildings and the generally laid-back feeling that pervades the villages, have made them one of Italy’s most popular destinations.

-There are many different ways of visiting the Cinque Terre, but after years of experience we have devised the following (flexible) itinerary to get the most from a day trip by private minivan.
+There are many different ways of visiting the Cinque Terre.
+After years of experience we have devised the following (flexible) itinerary to get the most from a day trip by private sedan or minivan.

-We recommend making an early start from the port of Livorno (8am) from where you will drive north along the motorway into the region of Liguria (a drive of about 1h30m).
-Your first stop is Manarola, the oldest of the Cinque Terre, where your driver will accompany you through the pretty village to the boat landing stage.
+We recommend making an early start from the port of Livorno (7.30/8am) from where you will drive north along the motorway into the region of Liguria (a drive of about 1h45m).
+You arrive at Portovenere, the first village near Cinque Terre; after parking safely, your driver will accompany you to the the boat landing stage.
+We include a total ticket to the four villages with ports and you’ll enjoy the scenic view of the coast by the sea…!
+That’s the best way to visit Cinqueterre!
+The only thing is to agree with the driver for a meeting time in Monterosso Fegina in the early afternoon.

-On the way back to port, you will call in on Pisa, for a short photo-stop in Piazza dei Miracoli, one of the most famous squares in the world, the site of the 12th-century leaning bell tower for which Pisa is so renowned.
-Nothing can really prepare you for the breath-taking spectacle of this World Heritage site, with its Cathedral and circular Baptistry, so make sure you have your cameras ready for some memorable shots.
+On the way back to port you will call in on Pisa, for a short photo-stop in Piazza dei Miracoli; it’s one of the most famous squares in the world, the site of the 12th-century leaning bell tower for which Pisa is so renowned.
+Nothing can really prepare you for the breath-taking spectacle of this World Heritage site; its Cathedral and circular Baptistry…make sure you have your cameras ready for some memorable shots.

 From Pisa it takes just 30-40 minutes to get back to the port of Livorno.